JudeQuintana/terraform-main/docs/routing-policy-language.md

 This constraint exists to preserve the mental model: segments are hard boundaries.
 There is no segment-to-segment routing by design.
 If a VPC could appear in two segments, the partition property breaks and the reachability answer becomes ambiguous.
-The algebra requires totality -- every pair must resolve cleanly.
+The algebra requires totality, so every pair must resolve cleanly.

-Notably, the underlying algebra *can* support a VPC appearing in multiple segments -- if the validation were removed, the compiler would still produce a route set (the VPC would gain reachability to members of all segments it belongs to).
+Notably, the underlying algebra *can* support a VPC appearing in multiple segments.
+If the validation were removed, the compiler would still produce a route set (the VPC would gain reachability to members of all segments it belongs to).
 The math doesn't break.
 But the mental model does: "segments are isolation groups" becomes incoherent when a single VPC bridges them implicitly.
 The validation exists to keep the language's semantics legible, not because the engine can't handle the case.
-If you need a VPC to reach members of multiple segments, the correct expression is `allow` -- it makes the cross-segment connectivity explicit and auditable rather than hidden in overlapping membership.
+If you need a VPC to reach members of multiple segments, the correct expression is `allow`.
+It makes the cross-segment connectivity explicit and auditable rather than hidden in overlapping membership.

 ### Punching through segment boundaries